kaisenlinux/manpages-dev/packages/xfs_db.md

        logres Print  transaction  reservation size information for each transaction type.
 This makes it easier to find discrepancies in the reservation calculations between xfsprogs and the kernel, which will help when diagnosing minimum log size calculation errors.

+       ls [-i] [paths]...
+              List the contents of a directory.
+If a path resolves to a directory, the directory will be listed.
+If no paths are supplied and the IO cursor points at a directory inode, the contents of that directory will be listed.

+              The output format is: directory cookie, inode number, file type, hash, name length, name.

+                 -i  Resolve each of the given paths to an inode number and print that number.
+If no paths are given and the IO cursor points to an inode, print the inode number.

        metadump [-egow] filename
               Dumps metadata to a file.
 See xfs_metadump(8) for more information.